The Story of Hira and Lal: The Snake's Son

 In an Indian tale in the Magahi language collected by Ramprasad Singh with the title "नाग के बेटा" ("The Snake's Son"), a king worries for he is wealthy, but has no son.
 He also has a fort a snake slithers in through a wall.
 The snake learns the wall will eventually crumble on it, and it happens thus.
 The commotion draws the attention of the king's servants, who find the crushed snake and a baby on the snake's mouth.
 The servants bring the baby to the king, who raises him and, with the auspices of a Brahmin, names him Lal Shahzada ("लाल सहजादा"), but he is warned that, if the prince reveals his name, he will turn into a snake and vanish, since the baby was born of the snake's mouth.
 As the boy grows up and reaches marriageable age, the king sends emissaries to find a suitable bride.
 A priest learns that, on the other side of the river, lives a princess named Lal Shahzadi ("Ruby Princess"), and they set a date for their marriage, but Lal Shahzada's father's death delays their plans.
 Years pass, and Lal Shahzada is mocked for not having a bride.
 After confronting his mother, he learns of his arranged marriage to Lal Shahzadi and rides to her kingdom.
-He stops by the her kingdom's gates and her father wants to kill him, but faints at the prince's beauty, then regains his consciousness and decides to marry his daughter to the prince.
+He stops by her kingdom's gates and her father wants to kill him, but faints at the prince's beauty, then regains his consciousness and decides to marry his daughter to the prince.